ibm-cloud-docs/devsecops/devsecops-configuring-sonarqube-scan.md

 - To verify if a vulnerability is checked in community edition, refer to [thread in Sonarqube community question](https://community.sonarsource.com/t/sonarqube-community-edition/39879)

-- The default implementation which is the SonarQube community Edition instance registered with CISO is not an ITSS-approved edition.SonarQube Enterprise Edition is the only ITSS-approved edition.

 To download SonarQube, refer [SonarQube Downloads](https://www.sonarsource.com/products/sonarqube/downloads/)